auth0/docs/quickstarts/android/04-user-profile.md

 ### 3. Access the data inside the UserProfile

-At this point, you already have access to the UserProfile.
+At this point, you already have access to the ``UserProfile``.
-You can use the data wherever you need it.
+You can use this data wherever you need it.

 Some examples are: